 The advantage to going with Windows is that you’ll obtain the best performance and compatibility possible on your Mac.
 For all the games are concerned, you’re actually playing on a PC.
 This is balanced by cost and convenience, however, as you’ll have to buy Windows and then boot into that OS whenever you want to play a game.

 Those on a budget might want to try WINE instead.
 This free program uses Windows APIs to launch PC executables without booting into the Windows operating system.
 Sounds great, right?
 The downside is limited compatibility, performance sacrifices and lack of support.
-You can check out WINE’s compatibility database before downloading it to see if the game you want to play is listed.
+If WINE seems complicated, you can instead try using WineBottler to run Windows apps on Mac .

 The navigation devices used by Apple are pretty nice for browsing the web, but gaming?
 Not so much.
 The shortage of buttons, poor resolution and reliance on multi-touch makes the average Mac mouse rather useless for gamers.

 Most third-party replacements are Windows only, but there are some alternatives.
 These include the Steelseries Diablo III, MadCatz R.A.T.
 5 and most of Razer’s products.
 It’s important to note that while almost any mouse will “work” with OS X, the special drivers and functions a gaming mouse provides may not be functional if the mouse doesn’t specifically state it offers Mac support.